 If you miss the deadline for delivering your limited company accounts to Companies House, a late filing penalty will be automatically imposed, even if your company is dormant.
 Fines will continue to escalate until the overdue annual accounts are submitted.
 Below, we discuss how to appeal a filing penalty.

-Whilst it is possible to appeal against a late filing penalty, the law grants Companies House very limited discretion; therefore, fees will only be waived in exceptional circumstances.
+Whilst it is possible to appeal a filing penalty for late accounts, the law grants Companies House very limited discretion.
+Therefore, fees will only be waived in exceptional circumstances.